Union Pacific In Utah, 1900-1996

 In 1968 D&RGW and UP began operation of a unit coal train between Sunnyside, Utah, and the Kaiser steel mill in Fontana, Calif.
 The train used dedicated full trains of high-sided gondola cars that were loaded at Sunnyside and unloaded at Fontana.
 The trains also used dedicated sets of SD45 locomotives from both Union Pacific (12 locomotives) and D&RGW (six locomotives).

 In 1968, Union Pacific completed its first automatic classification yard, named Edd H. Bailey Yard in honor of the railroad's president.
 Located at North Platte, Nebraska, it was built along side an existing classification yard that was completed in 1948.
 It became Bailey East in 1980 when the original yard, completed in 1948, was replaced by a new more modern automatic classification yard, which took the name Bailey West.

-Together with Salt Lake City, UP developed its Centennial Business Park on Salt Lake City's west side. (click here for more information)
+Together with Salt Lake City, UP developed its Centennial Business Park on Salt Lake City's west side.
+(More information about UP's west side business parks)

 November 22, 1969

 Santa Fe's Super Chief passenger train was detoured between Barstow, California, and Denver, Colorado, by way of Union Pacific's route through Las Vegas and Salt Lake City.
 It was reported that the detour was most likely because of the November 1969 derailment near Maine, Arizona.
 A westbound potash train with remote control mid-train helpers derailed when the helpers failed to stop pushing and jackknifed the train.
 Unfortunately, a eastbound high priority freight was passing it at the time and got derailed itself.
 The scene of the derailment was reported as being "spectacular, with debris everywhere."
 (Date and detour route from a Union Pacific internal "Telegram" dated November 22, 1969, advising of the details of the detour.)